tailhook/rust-argparse/README.rst

     An option has no arguments.
 Store a hard-coded ``value`` into variable, when specified.
 Any type may be used.

+``PushConst(value)``
+    An option has no arguments.
+Push a hard-coded ``value`` into variable, when specified.
+Any type may be used.
+Option might used for a list of operations to perform, when ``require`` is set for this option, at least one operation is required.

 ``StoreTrue``
     Stores boolean ``true`` value in a variable.
     (shortcut for ``StoreConst(true)``)